 40 to 60% of free trial users will use your product once and never come back.
 (Intercom)

-Your customer onboarding framework should be developed to showcase the value proposition from of your SaaS platform from the customer’s very first interaction with your product.
-That initial “Aha!” moment differs greatly software to software.
+Your customer onboarding framework should be developed to showcase the value proposition of your SaaS platform from the customer’s very first interaction with your product.
+That initial “Aha!” moment differs greatly from software to software.
 For this reason, your SaaS customer onboarding strategies should be unique to your company.

-That being said, there are many best practices that your SaaS company should be implementing to improve your customer retention and reduce your customer churn by providing an effective and user-friendly customer onboarding experience.
+That being said, there are many best practices that your SaaS company should be implementing to improve your customer retention and reduce your customer churn by providing an effective and user-friendly SaaS customer onboarding experience.
 In this blog post, we’ll discuss the idea behind effective customer in support of your SaaS marketing strategies, the importance of building an effective onboarding process, and tips for making it work for you and your business.

 What is SaaS Customer Onboarding?

 SaaS customer onboarding (also known as SaaS user onboarding) is the pegged term for the process of getting a customer familiar with your software and using it successfully.
 It is the marketing verbiage to describe the entire journey of a customer downloading, subscribing, and beginning their relationship with your business and the products you offer.

 Onboarding customers typically include multiple elements, such as a sign-up form, welcome email, notifications and check-in calls.
 These tactics and other elements are deployed to enhance the customer experience and make the SaaS marketing onboarding process as efficient and easy as possible for them.
 You want to ease a customer into using your product.
 What you don’t want to do is overload them with too much information all at once and push them away.

 With all that being said, SaaS customer onboarding is not something to take lightly.
 It should be a well-thought out and planned growth strategy with an inbound marketing approach that works to delight the customer and create a pleasant experience for them right from the start.